Permission to Work

 Marine Survey Office

-Inspectors of the Workplace Relations Commission carry out port inspections of fishing vessels from time to time to check compliance with the Atypical Scheme and with employment rights legislation.
+Inspectors of the Workplace Relations Commission carry out port inspections of fishing vessels from time to time to check compliance with employment rights legislation.
 As part of these inspections, Inspectors will interview workers to check that they are receiving their entitlements.

-Information on employment rights is available from the Workplace Relations Commission’s Information Centre at LoCall 1890 80 80 90 and on www.workplacerelations.ie.
+Information on employment rights is available from the Workplace Relations Commission’s Information Centre at 0818 80 80 90 and on www.workplacerelations.ie.
 A translation facility is available on this website.
-Enquiries may also be made using the Contact Page on this website.
+Enquiries may also be made using the WRC Contact Page on this website.

 Information Guides and booklets, including the Commission’s Guide to Employment, Labour and Equality Law and Employment Law Explained which are also available in other languages, are also available on www.workplacerelations.ie.